 The CCAP sets a pathway to reduce community emissions by up to 80% by 2050.
 While a target of reaching net-zero emissions by 2050 (i.e reducing emissions to as close to zero as possible and absorbing remaining emissions through carbon sinks) is recommended by the IPCC, the City currently has limited jurisdiction over some key emissions sources, principally heavy-duty transportation and existing buildings.
 As future technology and policy solutions emerge, there will be opportunities to address these emissions and update the target.

-CURRENT & PROJECTED EMISSIONS
+CURRENT & PROJECTED EMISSIONS 2017 Greenhout (150 c) 1

 Key Emissions Sources in Kamloops